apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 .. note::
 - ACL Rules in Cloudstack are stateful
-- Source / Destination CIDRs are always external networks
+- Source / Destination CIDRs are always external Networks
 - ACL rules can also been seen on the virtual router of the VPC.
 Ingress rules are listed in the table iptables table "filter" while egress rules are placed in the "mangle" table